esteemayo/burger/README.md

 ### Order Endpoints

-- GET /api/orders: Returns a list of orders for the authenticated admin.
+- ==GET /api/orders==.: Returns a list of orders for the authenticated admin.
-- GET /api/orders/details/:intentId: Returns a single order for the authenticated user by INTENTID.
+- ==GET /api/orders/details/==.:intentId: Returns a single order for the authenticated user by INTENTID.
-- GET /api/orders/:id: Returns a single order for the authenticated user or admin by ID.
+- ==GET /api/orders/:id==.: Returns a single order for the authenticated user or admin by ID.
-- POST /api/orders: Creates a new order only for the authenticated user and not the admin.
+- ==POST /api/orders==.: Creates a new order only for the authenticated user and not the admin.
-- PATCH /api/orders/:id: Updates an order by the authenticated admin.
+- ==PATCH /api/orders/:id==.: Updates an order by the authenticated admin.
-- DELETE /api/orders/:id: Deletes an order by the authenticated admin.
+- ==DELETE /api/orders/:id==.: Deletes an order by the authenticated admin.